Be honest with me: how effective are the to-do lists you make yourself?

 Without verbs, your to-do list is a vague list of things that your brain doesn't know what to do with, not tasks it knows need be completed.

 Let’s say you created a task list for your week on Sunday night using a bigger version of that lackluster, verbless first to-do list.

-You may look at that second list Wednesday morning and see things like “Pinterest link” and “automations,” but forget the details.
-Are you supposed to be creating them?
-Editing them?
-And where?
+You may look at that vague to-do list Wednesday morning and see things like “prescription” and “blog post,” but forget the details.

 It makes your list seem much more manageable.
 You may not consciously notice it, but it still makes a difference.

-More importantly, I felt like I was getting more done, and that made me happy.
+More importantly, I felt like I was getting my work done more easily, and that made me happy.
 Happy Brittany has more fun with work.

 So I ran with it.
 My to-do lists began getting longer and more detailed, as did the individual tasks on them:

 - “Email Lucille Bluth about how much I love using Arrested Development reaction gifs.”